 Differences in Physical characteristics

 - Bison have a hairy fur coat on their body which grows thicker in the winters as a protection from the rugged environment they live in.
 Buffalo do not have thick fur.

 - Bison have very sharp horns which they use for their defense.
 A buffalo's horns aren't very sharp but are longer than a bison's.

-- Bison have a huge hump over the top of their front two legs which Buffaloes do not have.
+- Bison have a huge hump on their back which Buffaloes do not have.

 - Bison also have a thick beard that circles around their rib cage but Buffaloes do not have a thick beard.

-- A Bisons' temperament is associated with its rugged structure and it can be a very aggressive animal when threatened, Buffalo, on the other hand are a peaceful animal.
+- A Bisons' temperament is associated with its rugged structure and it can be a very aggressive animal when threatened, Buffaloes on the other hand are peaceful animals.
 This is also the reason why it is domesticated.